 William Chow’s legacy would blossom with the migration of kenpo to the mainland of the United States with Parker (American Kenpo), Ralph Castro (Shaolin Kenpo), Adriano Emperado and his students (Kajukenbo, Karazenpo go shinjutsu) and later with Nick Cerio (Nick Cerio’s Kenpo) who would be instrumental in helping to bring kenpo to students in the eastern United States.
 Professor Chow (as he would later be referred to) is credited with championing and spreading a family of martial arts known for their speed, efficiency, and effectiveness.
 Many would expand, modify and add to what Chow had given them.

-Despite his heavy influence on the martial arts in the United States and his many notable students he never had a dojo of his own, often taught in the park, and is thought to have lived in near poverty much of the time.
+Despite his heavy influence on the martial arts in the United States and his many notable students William Chow never had a dojo of his own, often taught in the park, and is thought to have lived in near poverty much of the time.
 Precisely why he never capitalized on his position in the martial arts may remain a mystery, but it seems likely that his personal convictions and background made such thinking at least foreign if not distasteful to him.
-Cerio once stated on Chow that "He was a very cautious individual who had no business sense whatsoever.”
+Nick Cerio once stated on Chow that “He was a very cautious individual who had no business sense whatsoever.”
 (Liedke) Professor Chow referred to his as a “War Art” and focused largely on fighting techniques that he felt worked in the streets.
-Shortly before his death in 1987, Professor Chow would rename his system “Kara-Ho Kenpo”.
-Professor Chow died of an allergic reaction to medication.
+Shortly before his death on September 21, 1987, Professor Chow would rename his system “Kara-Ho Kenpo”.
+Professor William Chow died of a cardioventricular accident due to hypertension.